About Kate Cooper

 - Advising AB InBev on the disposal of its Australian brewery business and related IP licensing arrangements to Asahi for $11bn

-- Advising AstraZeneca plc on its £3.5bn equity placing via an accelerated book build process
+- Advising AstraZeneca plc on its £3.5bn equity placing via an accelerated book build process, the largest undocumented equity raise in Europe ever

-- Advising MEIF 6 Fibre Limited (a wholly-owned indirect subsidiary of Macquarie European Infrastructure Fund 6 SCSp) on the recommended public takeover of KCOM Group plc, following a competitive public auction
+- Advising Macquarie’s Infrastructure fund on the takeover of KCOM Group plc, following a competitive public auction

-- Advising DNO ASA on its hostile public takeover of Faroe Petroleum plc
+- Advising DNO ASA on its hostile takeover of Faroe Petroleum plc

-- Advising Laird plc, a FTSE 250 technology and engineering company, on its recommended public takeover by Advent International for £1bn
+- Advising Laird plc, a FTSE 250 technology and engineering company, on its takeover by Advent International

-- Advising CVC Capital Partners on the acquisition of QA Group (the UK’s leading provider of IT education and software skills training) from funds managed by Bregal Capital and various of its founders
+- Advising CVC Capital Partners on the acquisition of QA Group from funds managed by Bregal Capital and various of its founders

 2020 - Present: Partner, Freshfields Bruckhaus Deringer